 The Pittsburgh Steelers are one of the most successful franchises in NFL history.
 As such they have their fair share of legendary players.
 It’s extremely hard to pick just 15 of their players to include on this list (plus one honorable mention), so you might not see every name you want to here.
-Feel free to go check out the team’s all-time stats and draw your own conclusions.
-But for now this is my top 15 Steelers of all-time.
+Check out the best bookmakers for betting on Football!

 Harrison was the living embodiment of the quintessential Steeler in the modern era.
 He followed in the footsteps of Jack Lambert, Greg Lloyd, and Joey Porter, surpassing all of them but Lambert.
 His 100-yard interception returned for a touchdown in the Super Bowl is one of the game’s greatest plays ever.